MichaelsPlayground/CameraXExample2/readme.md

 Tested on Android 13: Environment.getExternalStorageDirectory() is NOT working (permiision issue ?), usage of getFilesDir() (internal storage is working as a simple workaround)

+Append: use of a FLASH (ON, OFF, AUTO modes available)

 AndroidManifest:
 ```plaintext
     <uses-permission android:name="android.permission.CAMERA" />